Professional area | Diseases factsheet | Pests | Vine weevils

 This advice sheet is based on the methods used at the SCEA at Montourey (Fréjus, France).
 These procedures may need some modification to adapt them to other climatic situations.
 Before starting to grow cyclamen there needs to be a review of precautions against pests and diseases.
 We must point out that our advice and suggestions are offered for information purposes and therefore cannot include any guarantee of specific results; it is a good idea to carry out trials beforehand.

-2565, Rue de Montourey
+2565, rue de Montourey

 83600 Fréjus - France